I couldn’t stop looking

 what they would see,

-and what their grandchildren
+and what their children

 would know from me.

-I wished for a broad reach,
+I wished for a broad whisper

-a whisper without end,
+without end,

-knowing all the joys
+knowing all of their joys

 and all of their friends.

-And while I thought all this
+And while I thought this

 from my end of the table,

-once again
+once again,

 my eyes felt unstable.